sashadudkina5/web_calendar_SiriusFuture/README.md

 3. Redux State Persistence: State managed by Redux is persisted in the browser using Redux Persister, preventing state reset on page refresh.

-4. Data Display: Main page content is populated from Redux store data.
+4. Data Display: Main page content is dynamically populated and calculated from Redux store data using JavaScript.

 5. Logout Functionality: Logout button available in the top menu.

 6. Mock Data: All data displayed is mock data fetched from Redux and updated through actions.

+7. Toggle between users to display different data.

 ## Additional Notes